RsyncProject/rsync/rsyncd.conf.5.md

 in the config file plus its own parameter list, the use of a "[global]" section can help to maintain shared config values for multiple modules.

-As with GLOBAL PARAMETERS, you may use references to environment variables in the values of parameters.
-See the GLOBAL PARAMETERS section for more details.
+As with [GLOBAL PARAMETERS](#), you may use references to environment variables in the values of parameters.
+See that section for details.

 0.  `comment`